ios-dev-ucdavis/course-website/pages/qna/README.md

 ## What should I have to take this course?

-First of all, a computer that runs the latest version of macOS.
+First of all, a computer (or you can use CSIF Mac devices) that runs the latest version of macOS.
 Second, the latest version of Xcode.
 Third, I recommend ECS 140 and ECS 150 as they will help you learn the material more easily and quickly.
 Last but not least, a brave heart!

 ## I cannot register for this course but still want to learn iOS dev.

-If you cannot register for this course due to either "repeated course number" or time conflicts but still want to learn about iOS dev, you can contact [ybyan@ucdavis.edu](mailto:ybyan@ucdavis.edu) and I should be able to let you audit after instruction begins.
+If you cannot register for this course due to the "repeated course number", you can contact [CS Undergrad Advising](mailto:csugadvising@ucdavis.edu) with your SID.
+CS UG Advising is working on that, redirecting requests to the college and the registrar's office.
+They cannot guarantee it will work, but it is worth trying.

+If that doesn't work out in the end, I should be able to let you audit after instruction begins if you want.
 However, by doing so, you are not officially registered for this course.
 Hence, you won't receive any unit and the record won't be on your transcript.

 Meanwhile, you are also not required to do the homework and they will not be graded.
 Everything is off-book.
 This just let you access course materials.